 Tips: As one of the best practices for onboarding remote employees, you can associate a mentor with a group of newly hired team members.
 The mentor will eventually guide and support the remote team for any clarifications related to compensation, infrastructure, norms, etc. Mentors are also instrumental in instilling the company’s vision, mission, values, and culture within each employee.

 Also read: How to work from home successfully?

 Professionals working remotely often fear being left out from the team and experience a feeling of disconnect.
 They nurture a feeling of being ignored or neglected from important decisions.
 Companies need to eliminate these kinds of apprehensions from the mind of the employees working remotely.

-For remote employees residing at the same location as the company’s office or in some nearby location, it is recommended to arrange face to face interaction on the first day of onboarding.
+A fact to remember: For remote employees residing at the same location as the company’s office or in some nearby location, it is recommended to arrange face-to-face interaction on the first day of remote onboarding.
 Subsequent interactions may follow intermittently depending on the needs.
-It is one of the powerful tools for successful onboarding remote workers.
+It is one of the powerful tools for successfully onboarding remote workers.